What you need to know about stroke

 Ischemic strokes can often be treated with powerful clot-busting drugs called thrombolytics.
 Acting quickly is critical.
 Getting a thrombolytic within three to four-and-a-half hours of having a stroke, and sooner if possible, can help limit long-term damage.

 If the clot blocks one of the large arteries of the brain, surgically removing the clot is another option, but the procedure must ideally be performed within six hours of the stroke for optimal results.
-HCPs may also use aspirin to stop new clots from forming.
+HCPs may also use aspirin to help prevent new clots from forming.

 For a hemorrhagic stroke, once vital signs are stabilized, HCPs focus on ways to prevent blood clots and reduce pressure in the skull.
 You will likely get intravenous fluids, and if you take blood thinners, you may be given medications or even transfusions of blood products to counter their effects.
 You may also be given medications to lower your blood pressure, prevent seizures, and relieve pressure in your brain.
 Surgery to stop the bleeding or decrease pressure in the skull may be necessary as well.